NYU-DataServices/doi_crossref_workflow/README.md

 5. This allows patron to then add the proposed DOIs to the e-copy and make the deposit in FDA, enabling Handle creation, record URL, etc. Patron then needs to finish filling out rest of GSheet so that we can make XML:

+NOTE: Before running the below command, make sure that the client has filled in all information properly in the Journal-Issue-Template sheet, as an error in a later line can lead to an incomplete write to the master sheet.

 <pre>python doi_manager.py build-xml serials GSHEET-ID</pre>

 OPTION: A default filename for the XML output based on the serial title will be created

+NOTE: This step will also add the DOIs to the Master NYU Crossref DOIs sheet.
+Running multiple times will keep adding new DOIs to the client template.
+Do not run the above command without double-checking both sheets.

 If a custom file name is required, place one as the parameter after the GSHEET, omitting the .xml extension part of the name, e.g.